The fundamental theorem of finite semidistributive lattices: Motivating examples

-Let $k$ be a field and let $A$ be a finite-dimensional algebra over $k$.
-A full subcategory of the category of finite-dimensional $A$-modules is called a \newword{torsion class} if it is closed under extensions and quotients.
-Because the intersection of an arbitrary collection of torsion classes is a torsion class, the torsion classes form a complete lattice $\tors(A)$.
-This lattice is known to be completely semidistributive \cite[Theorem 3.1(a)]{DIRRT}.
-To each torsion class $\mathcal T$ there is an associated torsion-free class $\mathcal F={\{M: \Hom(L,M)=0 \textrm { for all }L\in \mathcal T\}}$.
-Dually, the torsion class corresponding to a torsion-free class $\mathcal F$ can be obtained by $\mathcal T=\{L: \Hom(L,M)=0 \textrm { for all } M\in\mathcal F\}$.
 Inclusion of torsion classes corresponds to reverse inclusion of torsion-free classes.
 Given such a torsion pair $(\mathcal T,\mathcal F)$, for any module $M$, there is a maximal submodule of $M$ which lies in $\mathcal T$.
 This is denoted $t_{\mathcal T} M$, or $tM$ if the intended torsion class is clear.
-The quotient $M/t_{\mathcal T}M$ is the maximal quotient of $M$ which is contained in $\mathcal F$.
+The quotient $M/t_{\mathcal T}M$ is the maximal quotient of $M$ which is contained in~$\mathcal F$.
 A good reference for basic facts about torsion classes is \cite[Section VI.1]{ASS}.

+We note that conditions (1) and (2) above describe torsion classes as the closed sets for a closure operator on $\operatorname{mod}(A)$.
+Thus, the torsion classes form a complete lattice $\tors(A)$.
+This closure operation is finitary, meaning that the closure of an arbitrary set is the union of the closures of its finite subsets.
+(Sometimes such a closure is called ``algebraic''.
+See \cite[Definition~4-1.1]{alg}.)
+It is known that the closed sets of a finitary closure form an algebraic lattice.
+(See, for example, \mbox{\cite[Lemma~4-1.4]{alg}} and \cite[Lemma~4-1.16]{alg}.)
+Likewise, (1) and (2$'$) also define a finitary closure operator, so the lattice of torsion-free classes is algebraic.
+Since the lattice of torsion-free classes is isomorphic to the dual of $\tors(A)$, this shows that $\tors(A)$ is bi-algebraic.
+This result was first shown in \cite[Theorem 3.1(b)]{DIRRT} by a different argument.